How to serve Provincial Court documents

 Important: There are different rules for personal service on the Family Maintenance Enforcement Program (and in some other special situations, such as when the other party is a business).
 See Rule 9(1) of the Provincial Court (Family) Rules.

-Once you know how you're going to serve the document, select the correct instructions below.
+Once you've figured out how to serve the document, choose the correct guide below.